Protecting the future with the UN's 17 SDGs

 international cooperation

-International cooperation to achieve the goals of the 2030 plan concerns everyone, rich and developing countries, Society and people (SDG 17), by changing our habits (SDG 16), using technology (SDG 9) and knowledge (SDG 4) to create a positive world.
+International cooperation to achieve the goals of the 2030 plan concerns everyone, rich and developing countries, Society and people (SDG 17), through an evolution of our habits (SDG 16), using technology (SDG 9) and knowledge (SDG 4) to create a positive world.

 Strengthening good governance